sergioceron/id/spec/did-method-everisid.md

 ## Performance Considerations

-In Ethereum, looking up a raw public key from a native 20-byte address is a complex and resource-intensive process.
-The DID community may want to consider allowing hashed public keys in the DID documents instead of (or in addition to) the raw public keys.
-It seems this would make certain DID methods such as
-`ev` much simpler to implement, while at the same time not really limiting the spirit and potential use cases of DIDs.
+In Ethereum, looking up a raw public key from a native 20-byte address is a complex and resource-intensive process, which is why this specification refers to public keys in their "address" hash form.
+This makes the DID method much simpler to implement, while at the same time not really limiting the spirit of the DID specification.